4bdulWadood/TCPFileDownload/README.md

 # TCPFileDownload
 File download application based on TCP.
-A file transfer application based on TCP was implemented.
 After establishing a TCP connection between the client and the server, the user on the client side enters the filename to the terminal, the client retrieves the filename and sends the name to the server.
 When the server receives the filename, it will try to open the requested file.
 If